r57zone/EasyNotes/API.md

 ## Easy Notes API
 ### In English
 Data is received and sending in XML markdown.
-Notes are converted to a sequence of x values + character number.
+Notes are converted to a sequence values of "x" + character number.
 For example, the word "Hello" is converted to "x72x101x108x108x111".

 | Request | Request type | Description | Example |
 | ------------- | ------------- | ------------- | ------------- |